ai-forever/fbc2_aij2022/README_EN.md

 **Train**

 There is a novel dataset START (**S**yn**T**hesized and **A**nnotated dataset for **T**ext **R**ecognition) consisting of the synthetic and real-world human-annotated data with text in Russian.
 Synthetic data includes 140 000 images taken from the open dataset [COCO](https://cocodataset.org).
 The images are supplemented with some text (the text is situated in various parts of the images, turned at various angles, has various colors and transparency, etc.).
 Real-world data consists of 40 312 urban photos with various text labels both in Russian (mainly) and English.
+Also, as additional data, you can use [dataset from SberIDP](https://n-ws-f21jf.s3pd02.sbercloud.ru/b-ws-f21jf-ny6/FBC2/titw_sberidp.zip), which contains 17,000 images with text on a monochrome background.
 The model shall be trained to recognize a text in the image.

 ### TRitW test data format